-The term “Port du Salut Cheeses” is used to describe a family of cheeses which began with the cheese called “Port Salut.”
-It is often called “Port du Salut style.”
+The term “Port du Salut Cheeses” is used to describe a family of cheeses which sprang from the cheese called “Port Salut.”
+These cheeses are also often called “Port du Salut style.”

-The artisan ones will still generally actually wash and cure the rind, giving the cheese a more developed taste.
+The artisanal creameries will still generally actually wash and cure the rind, giving the cheese a more developed taste.

 Cistercian monks are also called the “white monks”, from the colour of the habit they wear.